LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_08_26_Mathematics_Review.md

 **Polynomial Regression**
 if the exponent of an independent var is greater than 1, then it will be polynomial regression.
 e.g. y = a+b*x^2
+**column vector**
+In linear algebra, a column vector or column matrix is an m × 1 matrix, that is, a matrix consisting of a single
+column of m elements,
+**row vector**
+a row vector or row matrix is a 1 × m matrix, that is, a matrix consisting of a single row of m elements